Abraham Bogdanove

 I have painted the Gaspe, the cliffs of Cornwall, the Riviera, but there's a magnetic force in these rocks here, I believe, which brings us back again and again.

 From 1913 to 1942 Bogdanove taught art at high schools and colleges in New York City, the longest association being with Townsend Harris High School of the College of the City of New York.

 In 1942 Bogdanove moved to Dunbarton, New Hampshire, where he died in 1946.
 In 1957 he was the subject of an exhibition at the Farnsworth Art Museum in Rockland, Maine, in 1961 at the College of the City of New York, and in three exhibits at New York's Spanierman Gallery between 1997 and 2000.

+Descendants

+Bogdanove's grandson is comic book illustrator Jon Bogdanove.